Masala Herb

 • To make the Shortcrust, place the butter into a mixing bowl and add the flour and salt.

-• Then take out the dough and work it out shortly again.
-Roll it out to 0.5 cm/0.2 inch thickness.
-Place the tart mold over the dough, add 2 cm radius and cut out the dough into a round shape.
+• Place the tart mold over the dough, add 0.8 inch (ca. 2 cm) radius around the tart pan and cut out the dough into a round shape.

-• Butter the tart mold and place and fit in the cut-out dough carefully into the mold.
+• Butter the tart pan and place and fit in the cut-out dough carefully into the tart pan.

 • Poke with a fork randomly a few times into the dough.
-That will prevent the crust to deform while baking.
-Blind bake (pre-baking) your dough for about 8 minutes.
+That will prevent the crust to deform and bulge while baking.
+Eventually, you may want to add pie weights or dried beans into the tart pan so that the pie crust doesn't bulge.
+Blind bake (pre-baking) your dough for about 8 minutes. *See Notes

-• Pour the egg mixture into the shortcrust tart shell.
+• Pour the custard egg mixture into the pre cooked shortcrust tart shell.
 Top evenly with the grated cheese.

 • Once baked, leave out a bit to cool and cut into slices.